natlas/natlas/natlas-server/README.md

 Production-ready Natlas docker containers are [available on dockerhub](https://hub.docker.com/r/natlas/server).

-Before you launch your Natlas server, ensure that you've already setup an [Elasticsearch](../#Elasticsearch) cluster that your container will be able to reach.
+Before you launch your Natlas server, ensure that you've already setup an [Elasticsearch](/README.md#Elasticsearch) cluster that your container will be able to reach.
 You'll then need to create your environment config file to mount into your container.
 Finally, choose whether you want to store media on the local filesystem in a mounted directory or if you want to use a docker volume.
 For simplicity, I'll be using a local filesystem mount.

-### Example natlas_env File
+### Example ENV

-The following is an example ENV file that assumes your elasticsearch cluster is accessible at `172.17.0.2:9200` and that your mail server is accessible without authentication at `172.17.0.4`.
+The following is an example ENV file that assumes your elasticsearch cluster is accessible at `172.17.0.2:9200` and that your mail server is accessible with authentication at `172.17.0.4`.
 If you do not have a mail server, remove `MAIL_` settings.
 A complete list of configuration options is [available below](#the-config).

 ```bash
 #####